 Sufficient conditions for an infinite-horizon problem with discount factor.
-Given the problem above with the same conditions on F, f, x and u and with H and H0 defined as before, letu(t), x(t) and λ (t) be admissible solutions satisfying PMP for all t.
+Given the problem above with the same conditions on F, f, x and u and with H and H defined as before, letu\(t), $x^(t)$ and $\lambda^(t)$ be admissible solutions satisfying PMP for all t.
 Then, if for all admissible x(t) and the conditions for Arrow's Theorem hold, then the pair $(x^(t), u^(t))$ is a global minimum.
+Of course, the same principle as above serves to ensure a local minimum.
+In our case, the first inequality holds by the conditions imposed on the problem.